FOSSRIT/fossrit.github.io/open-rit.md

 ## What is Open@RIT?

-Open@RIT is an effort initiated by [Professor Stephen Jacobs](https://www.rit.edu/directory/sxjics-stephen-jacobs), and supported by the Office of the Vice President of Research, to build support for an Open Source Programs Office at RIT.
+Open@RIT is the new Open Programs Office for the University directed by [Professor Stephen Jacobs](https://www.rit.edu/directory/sxjics-stephen-jacobs).
+It's creation was approved by Provost Ellen Granberg at the end of June 2020 and placed under the Office of the Vice-President of Research at the beginning of August.

-To date, fifty faculty and staff across thirty-seven different units of RIT have asked to be added to the mailing list for the group.
-Fifteen of those have been attending on-line meetings and/or contributing to the “[_Wish List for Activities_][1]”.
+This page on the FOSS student GitHUb site has been created as a placeholder in the spirit of "release eary, release often."
+An official website for Open@RIT has been requested and is in the production que with the RIT web team.

 ## How to get involved